weaveworks-experiments/flux-classic/site/fluxctl/index.md

 Flags:
-      --env="": select only containers with these environment variable values, given as comma-delimited key=value pairs -f, --format="": format each instance according to the go template given --image="": select only containers with this image --labels="": select only containers with these labels, given as comma-delimited key=value pairs -s, --service="": print only instances in <service>
+      --env="": select only containers with these environment variable values, given as comma-delimited key=value pairs -f, --format="": format each instance according to the go template given (overrides --quiet) --image="": select only containers with this image --labels="": select only containers with these labels, given as comma-delimited key=value pairs -q, --quiet[=false]: print only instance names, one to a line -s, --service="": print only instances in <service>
       --tag="": select only containers with this tag
 ```